 Tap into the power of referrals

 There’s one thing I know for sure: people trust their family and friends more than they trust what a brand or an advertiser says.
 The proof?
-From invesp’s infographic we learned that 90% of people are more likely to buy from a brand when it's recommended by a friend.
+From invest's infographic, we learned that 90% of people are more likely to buy from a brand when it's recommended by a friend.

 Try influencer marketing

-It’s easy to find insight about influencer marketing and there are actually agencies and sites that are available to help you contact influencers with your business propositions and manage influencer campaigns.
+It’s easy to find insight about influencer marketing and some agencies and sites are available to help you contact influencers with your business propositions and manage influencer campaigns.